You are here

 Reserve a Study Carrel Through Library Services

 Don't have an office space and need a quiet place to study on-campus?
 Library Services offers a limited number of study carrels to graduate students by semester.
 Carrels are located in Norlin Library and reserved on a first-come, first-served basis by presenting a valid UCB ID at the Circulation desk.
 If carrels are not available at that time, graduate students can put their name on a waitlist.
-A five dollar refundable key deposit is required.

 Atlas Study Rooms